 Check Price at AmazonCheck Price at Sportsman’s Guide

 Best Generalist Hunting Backpack: Mystery Ranch Metcalf

-The Metcalf is a really versatile pack and ideally suited to multiday remote hunts.
+The Metcalf is a versatile pack and ideally suited to multiday remote hunts.
 It sells as an all-in-one package, with both a large main packsack and a detachable, smaller day lid for quick stalks.

 We’ve tested this one over about 20 days, including thousands of feet of vertical gain and dozens of miles.
-The tough CORDURA fabric shows barely any wear (beyond a few blood stains).
+The tough CORDURA fabric shows barely any wear (beyond a few bloodstains).